Parent Right to Know 2020 (Printable PDF)

 Dear Parent(s)/Legal Guardian(s):

-Your child attends a Penn Manor school that receives Federal Title I funds to assist students in meeting state achievement standards.
+If your child attends Central Manor, Hambright, Manor Middle, and/or Pequea Elementary,please know that those buildings receive Federal Title I funds to assist students in meeting state achievement standards.
 Throughout the school year, we will be providing you with important information about this law and your child’s education.
-This letter lets you know about your right to request information about the qualifications of the classroom staff working with your child.
+This letter lets you know about your right to request information about the qualifications of the classroom and building staff working with your child.

 - Whether the teacher met state qualifications and certification requirements for the grade level and subject he/she is teaching,